 The first rabies vaccine was introduced in 1885, and was followed by an improved version in 1908, which is regularly revised and tweaked.
-Millions of people and animals globally have been vaccinated, and it is estimated that this saves more than 250,000 human lives a year.
+Millions of people and animals globally have been vaccinated, and it is estimated that vaccination saves more than 250,000 human lives per year.
 Today, the rabies vaccine is on the World Health Organization's List of Essential Medicines as one of the most effective and safe medicines needed in a health system.

 Wild carnivores remain the most important reservoir of rabies, with species varying depending on location.
 Skunks, raccoons, foxes and coyotes are the dominant wildlife reservoirs in the United States.
 Bats also carry the virus but aren’t common sources of infection for dogs and cats.

 Bites from infected dogs are responsible for 99% of human rabies deaths.
 In developing nations, studies suggest that vaccinating a minimum of 70% of dogs in a given region is effective in controlling the disease within that population.
 This percentage frequently is used as a guideline in developing and implementing mass canine vaccination programs.
 A similar number hasn’t been established for cat populations.

 A Virus with a Lethal Destination